Free Jimmy

-Free Jimmy (No: Slipp Jimmy fri) is a 2006 adult animated black comedy film first released in Norwegian in 2006, and later in English in 2008.
-The film was written and directed by acclaimed Norwegian subculture comic book artist Christopher Nielsen and features a number of characters from Nielsen's dark humor-laden comic books.
-The plot is an adult-oriented black comedy in which different groups of varying nationalities, and motives, all attempt to find a wayward and drug-addicted elephant in the Norwegian wilderness before the others do.
-The film explores a wide number of themes including addiction, drug abuse, freedom, nature, tragedy, crime, materialism, urban decay, animal cruelty and animal rights.
+Free Jimmy (No: Slipp Jimmy fri) is a 2006 adult animated black comedy film. written and directed by comic book artist Christopher Nielsen and features a number of characters from Nielsen's comics.
+The plot centers around a group of individuals from different countries trying to find a wayward and drug-addicted elephant in the Norwegian wilderness before the others do.